As of 20 May 2024

 Vaccination

 • For the best protection against severe COVID-19 and influenza, it is strongly encouraged that residents stay up to date with all recommended vaccinations.
+GPs should be encouraged to assess the resident's vaccination status as part of their annual health assessment and planning.
 The COVID-19 vaccine can be given on the same day as influenza vaccine.
+Read the latest vaccination advice on:

 • Facilities can contact their Primary Health Network (PHN) for help finding primary care vaccination options, including for services provided on-site.